JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ### 3.13 Break-glass admin

 It's a good idea to have a local user account with root access on standby.
-A *break glass* user, which exists in case of emergencies where FreeIPA breaks or otherwise becomes unavailable.
+A *break-glass* user, which exists in case of emergencies where FreeIPA becomes unavailable.

-We've removed local users, with the exception of *rocky*, our Rocky Linux cloud-init user account. rocky is not suitable for the role of a *break glass* user, for many reasons.
+We've removed local users, with the exception of *rocky*, our Rocky Linux cloud-init user account. rocky is not suitable for the role of a *break-glass* user, for many reasons.
 In fact, rocky does not fit into our design at all.

 #### 3.13.1 Retire rocky